-There will be more than 30 graduate nurse positions available in 2020, with intakes in January and March.
+There will be more than 30 graduate nurse positions available in 2023, with intakes in February and March.

 32 bed ward with a clinical (medical) focus on people who have been diagnosed with cancers involving:

-- bone and soft tissue,
+- bone and soft tissue

-- lung, skin,
+- skin, and melanoma

-- head and neck,
+- head and neck

-- urological and
+- genito –urinary and

-- gynaecological systems.
+- gynaecological systems

 The ward staff work in collaboration with [email protected] Peter Mac Victorian Adolescent & Young Adult Cancer Service.
 This service consists of a multidisciplinary team of healthcare professionals who work alongside cancer specialists at Peter Mac to ensure all aspects of a young person's health and wellbeing are given attention both during treatment and in the years beyond.